estivate/ldtk_rust/README.md

 you can spawn the tiles by iterating through the levels, layer instances and finally tiles.

-The Bevy example displays AutoTile layers correctly for most of the sample files, but is currently not displaying Entities.
+The Bevy example displays IntGrid and AutoTile layers correctly for most of the sample files, but is currently not displaying Entities.
 It also currently errors on some of the more advanced samples.